learn-monogame/learn-monogame.github.io/docs/tutorial/infinite-background-shader/README.md

 The completed project can be found [here](https://github.com/learn-monogame/infinite-background-shader).

-### Apos.Input
+### Libraries

-Since this tutorial focuses on the shader and camera code only, it will rely on my input library.
-It is called [Apos.Input](https://apostolique.github.io/Apos.Input/).
-To add it to your project, use the following command:
+This tutorial relies on the [Apos.Input](https://github.com/Apostolique/Apos.Input) library.

+You can install it with the following command:

 ```
 dotnet add package Apos.Input
 ```

+Apos.Input provides a simplified API over the MonoGame mouse and keyboard API.

 ### Assets